skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 Dimension of the distance matrix: (339185889, 3)
 ```

 Calculating the distance matrix would generate a huge matrix.
-Therefore, we take a sample of our RFM dataset with a sampling rate of 10\%.
-This means that only every 10th customer is considered in our analysis.
+Therefore, we take a sample from our RFM dataset with a sampling rate of 10\%.
+It means that only every 10th customer is considered in our segmentation.

 ```python
 # Since the distance matrix is that huge,